AkaiiKitsune/nijiiro-toolset/README.md

  extract here <----
  ```

-Please note that this works both on 08.18 and CHN.
+Please note that this works on 08.18, 39.06 and CHN.

 ## encryption.py

-This script allows you to encrypt or decrypt both Datatables and Fumens
+This script allows you to encrypt or decrypt both Datatables and Fumens from 39.06 and CHN.

-**You will need to provide your own aes keys for this script to work.**
+**You will need to provide your own aes keys for this script to work**
+(they are the same for any known dumps that have encrypted files so far).

 ```py
 class Keys(Enum):